Domestic Violence Education for Florida Nurses

 Online Continuing Education Course

-MANDATORY NURSING CEU FOR FLORIDA: RN/LPN/CNS/ARNP.
+MANDATORY FLORIDA NURSING CEU: RN/LPN/CNS/ARNP.
 CNE course covers care for victims of domestic violence, health effects on adult and child victims, legal remedies for protection, lethality and risk issues, available community resources and victim services, and reporting requirements in Florida.
 Florida Board of Nursing approved provider.

 Course Price: $20.00